mikumikudice/leaf/README.md

 Creates a pop-up window to `usr` with `msg` as content.
 (Avaliable only on Windows and Linux).

 - `leaf.set_col([r, g, b, [a]])`<br/>
-Same of `love.graphics.setColor()`, but uses 0 to 255 scale, and all `a` is optional.
+Same of `love.graphics.setColor()`, but it uses 0 to 255 scale, and `a` is optional.
 If empty, resset the color to default.

 - `leaf.rect(x, y, [w], [h])`<br/>
 Draws an `w` x `h` rectangle (line draw method) at {`x`, `y`}.
 If `w` is `nil`, `w` and `h` will be `1`, if only `h` is `nil`, `h` will be `w`.